Top UN court orders Israel to halt military operation in Rafah; Israel is unlikely to comply

 The court’s president, Nawaf Salam, read out the ruling, as a small group of pro-Palestinian protesters demonstrated outside.

-Fears expressed earlier “with respect to the developments in Rafah have materialized and that the humanitarian situation is now to be characterized as disastrous,” the ruling said.
+Fears about an operation in Rafah have “materialized,” the ruling said, and "the humanitarian situation is now to be characterized as disastrous.”

+The court also ordered Israel to keep the Rafah crossing into Egypt open “for unhindered provision at scale of urgently needed basic services and humanitarian assistance.”

-The court did not call for a full cease-fire throughout Gaza as South Africa had requested at hearings last week.
+The court did not call for a full cease-fire throughout Gaza as South Africa, which brought the case, had requested at hearings last week.

-The cease-fire request is part of a case filed late last year by South Africa accusing Israel of committing genocide during its Gaza campaign.
+The cease-fire request is part of a case filed late last year, accusing Israel of committing genocide during its Gaza campaign.
 Israel vehemently denies the allegations.
 The case will take years to resolve, but South Africa wants interim orders to protect Palestinians while the legal wrangling continues.

+The court ruled Friday that Israel must ensure access for any fact-finding or investigative mission sent by the United Nations to investigate the genocide allegations.

 At public hearings last week at the International Court of Justice, South Africa's ambassador to the Netherlands, Vusimuzi Madonsela, urged the panel of 15 international judges to order Israel to "totally and unconditionally withdraw" from the Gaza Strip.